mh-zeynal/simple-GUI-calculator/README.md

 3-calculates subtract of two numbers
 4-Ln
 5-e number
-6-color of buttons vhange whenever you hover through them
+6-color of buttons changes whenever you hover through them
 _and so many other operations that will be added soon :)_
 ### latest version preview: ###